-This settings lets you configure the Project Checker.
+Lets you configure the Project Checker.

-Table 19-16 Preferences: NetIQ > Designer > Project Checker
+Table 19-17 Preferences: NetIQ > Designer > Project Checker

 Setting Description Limit Visible Items to Allows you to limit the number of items displayed in the Project Checker.
 The default value is 100.
 Prompt me to save the editor before running Project Checker Allows you to receive a prompt asking you to save your project before running the Project Checker.
 By default, this is enabled.